Claise Brook

 Claise Brook is a stream which empties into Claisebrook Cove before running into the Swan River in Perth, Western Australia.
 The area surrounding the stream is on the outskirts of the Perth CBD and is part of the suburb of East Perth.
-Claise Brook was once an important water course from which the numerous interconnected fresh water lakes north of Perth emptied into during the wet season before entering the Swan River.
+Claise Brook was once an important water course, into which the numerous interconnected fresh water lakes north of Perth emptied, during the wet season before entering the Swan River.

 History

 Since the gradual resumption of land over the various feeder lakes, and more recently the East Perth redevelopment in the late 1980s, the stream has become a mainly underground catchment and drainage system and no longer exists as a stream in the normal sense.